jaipkapoor99/jaipkapoor99/README.md

 concepts including template metaprogramming, SFINAE, variadic templates, and C++20 features like concepts and ranges.

-What sets me apart is my ability to bridge the gap between theoretical computer science and practical software engineering.
-Whether I'm implementing segment trees with lazy propagation, architecting cross-platform build systems, or developing full-stack applications, I approach each challenge with the same methodical problem-solving approach that has served me well in competitive
+What sets me apart is my.
+I'm implementing segment trees with lazy propagation, architecting cross-platform build systems, or developing full-stack applications, I approach each challenge with the same methodical problem-solving approach that has served me well in competitive